- Crate training isn't "imprisoning" your dog. It gives them their own space and can calm anxiety.

 The dog shouldn’t see the crate as a negative place.
 To ensure this, incorporate the crate into fun games where the pup goes in and out of the open crate at their own will.
 Flayton likes to throw the ball in the crate when playing fetch or hide treats inside for the dog to find.

-“Dogs should never, ever have collars or tags or anything on when they’re in the crate,” warns Flayton.
-If the tag gets caught in the crate the dog could choke themself.
+“Dogs should never, ever have dog collars or tags or anything on when they’re in the crate,” warns Flayton.
+If the tag gets caught in the crate the dog could strangle.

-Step 8: Set Your Dog Up for Success
+Step 8: Set Your Dog Up for Crate-Training Success

 Selecting the Best Dog Crate